tscanlin/developers.optimizely.com/src/content/integrations/index.md

 - `window['optimizely'].data.state.variationNamesMap`
 This is a hash table whose keys are the experiment ids of experiments running for the visitor (including inactive experiments for which the user has been bucketed), and whose values are the variation names for those experiments.
 - `window['optimizely'].data.experiments[experimentId].name`
-This is the experiment's name.
+This is the name of the experiment specified with the experimentId variable.

-If we combine these three functions, we can get the information we need:
+If you combine these three functions, you can get the information you need:

 ```xml
 <script>